CarterG-17/Rheoscale_2.0/README.md

 This package is under a GNU AFFERO GENERAL PUBLIC LICENSE

 ## Contact
-For scientific questions about the dataset, please contact the senior faculty related to this project, Dr. Liskin Swint-Kruse (lswint-kruse@kumc.edu)
+For scientific questions about Rheoscale2.0, please contact Dr. Liskin Swint-Kruse.
+(lswint-kruse@kumc.edu)
+For coding questions about Rheoscale2.0, pelase contact cgray@ku.edu